 An oil company executive wanted to move his relationship-building skills from good to great.
-In working with a coach, he stated his goal as, "I am going to be nicer!"
+In working with a coach, he stated his goal as "I am going to be nicer!"
 "What does that mean?" the coach asked.
 "Well, you know," he answered, "I'm going to be friendly, not pushy."
-Faced with this well-intentioned but vague reply, the coach discussed with him the seven competency companions associated with relationship building.
-"Do any of those companion skills jump out at you?" queried the coach.
+Faced with this well-intentioned but vague

+- reply, the coach discussed with him the seven strength builders associated with relationship building.
+"Do any of those skills jump out at you?" queried the coach.
 After a bit of reflection, the executive responded, "Optimism.
-I've always prided myself on finding the flaw in any argument, or a potential problem no one else could see.
+I've always prided myself on finding the flaw in any argument or a potential problem no one else could see.
 That's a helpful trait when you're running an oil refinery.
 But I can see how it undermines my relationships with others.
-People may not like to have a discussion with someone who's always telling them why their ideas won't work."

-• That the differentiating competencies and their companion behaviors are statistically linked is obvious from the data.
+People may not like to have a discussion with someone who's always telling them why their ideas won't work." - That the differentiating competencies and their companion behaviors-or strength builders, as we refer to them-are statistically linked is obvious from the data.
 Less obvious is the reason for the connection.
 Does A cause B, or does B cause A?
-Or, do they simply have another common root from which they both stem?
-The answer to those questions will hopefully come as we conduct further research.
+Or do they simply have another common root from which they both stem?
+The answers to those questions will hopefully come as we conduct further research.
 We invite interested parties to participate in researching this interesting phenomenon that shows such great promise as a way to develop leadership.

-For now, we can say with total confidence, for example, that "assertiveness" is a powerful companion behavior to "honesty and integrity," or that "networking" greatly leverages a person's strength in "technical expertise."
+For now, we can say with total confidence, for example, that "assertiveness" is a powerful strength builder for "honesty and integrity" and that "networking" greatly leverages a person's strength in "technical expertise."

 Examples abound in the world of athletics.
-Why do world class tennis players lift weights and run long distances?
+Why do world-class tennis players lift weights and run long distances?
 Why do runners also swim and bicycle?
 Such cross-training has become commonplace as athletes have discovered it greatly improves their performance.

-The competency companions represent the cross-training manual for leaders who are intent on building on their strengths.
+The strength builders represent the cross-training manual for leaders who are intent on building on their strengths.